LucasDooms/SMC_LAMMPS/README.md

 ## Usage

 1. Create a directory for your simulation, e.g. `hinge`
-2. Define all parameters in `hinge/parameters.py` (see `generate/default_parameters.py` for all options)
+2. Define all parameters in `hinge/parameters.py` (see `src/smc_lammps/generate/default_parameters.py` for all options)
-3. Run `python run.py [flags] hinge`, providing the directory of the parameters file.
+3. Run `smc-lammps [flags] hinge`, providing the directory of the parameters file.
 Use the `-g` flag to generate the required parameterfile and datafile.

 #### Examples
-- `python run.py hinge -gr`   to generate and run
+- `smc-lammps hinge -gr`   to generate and run
-- `python run.py hinge -grpv` to generate, run, post-process, and visualize
+- `smc-lammps hinge -grpv` to generate, run, post-process, and visualize
-- `python run.py hinge -grvn` to generate, run, and visualize while ignoring errors
+- `smc-lammps hinge -grvn` to generate, run, and visualize while ignoring errors
-- `python run.py hinge -v`    to visualize
+- `smc-lammps hinge -v`    to visualize
-- `python run.py hinge -vf`   to visualize a perspective following the SMC
+- `smc-lammps hinge -vf`   to visualize a perspective following the SMC
-- `python run.py hinge -c`    to continue a run from a restart file
+- `smc-lammps hinge -c`    to continue a run from a restart file

 #### Help
-Show help with `python run.py --help`
+Show help with `smc-lammps --help`

 #### Shell completion
+To get shell completion when using `smc-lammps` on the command-line run the following:
-For bash or zsh, you can use `eval "$(register-python-argcomplete run)"` to get shell completion when using `python run.py` or `./run.py`.
+ - For bash or zsh, use `eval "$(register-python-argcomplete smc-lammps)"`
+ - For fish, use `register-python-argcomplete --shell fish smc-lammps | source`

 ## Authors